 Contact: be systematic about your contact with non-members, for example with department-level meetings.
-You may be able to get support through your BMA industrial relations officer with membership lists at trust level, which will help to know who is in the union and who isn't.
+You may be able to get support through the BMA Cymru Wales team with membership lists at health board/trust level, which will help to know who is in the union and who isn't.